adambard/learnxinyminutes-docs/latex.html.markdown

 the source code. \\

 \section{Lists}
 Lists are one of the easiest things to create in LaTeX!
+Let's look at two types of lists you can create: bullet pointed lists and numbered lists.

 I need to go shopping tomorrow, so let's make a grocery list.

+The "enumerate" environment generates a numbered list.
 \begin{enumerate} % This creates an "enumerate" environment.
   % \item tells the enumerate to increment
   \item Salad.
-  \item 27 watermelon.
+  \item 27 watermelons.
   \item A single jackrabbit.
   % we can even override the item number by using []
   \item[how many?]
 Medium sized squirt guns.